pablodecm/paper-inferno/paper/paper.md

 in favour of the alternate hypothesis at a certain confidence level $\alpha$ ($\alpha=3\times10^{-7}$ is commonly required for claiming discovery), also known as Type I error rate.
-Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power of the test which corresponds to $1-\beta$.
-Here $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.
+Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power $1-\beta$ of the test, where $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.

 Due to the high dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
-A well-known result of classical statistics establishes that the likelihood-ratio
+A well-known result of classical statistics, the Neyman-Pearson lemma[@NeymanPearson1933], establishes that the likelihood-ratio
 $\Lambda(\boldsymbol{x})=p(\boldsymbol{x}| H_0)/p(\boldsymbol{x}| H_1)$ is
-the most powerful test  when two simple hypotheses are considered [@NeymanPearson1933].
+the most powerful test  when two simple hypotheses are considered.
  As $p(\boldsymbol{x}| H_0)$ and
 $p(\boldsymbol{x}| H_1)$ are not available, simulated samples are used in practice to obtain an approximation of the likelihood ratio by casting the problem as supervised learning classification.

-In some cases,
+In many cases,
 the mixture structure of
-the generative model allows the treatment of the problem as signal (S) vs background (B) classification [@adam2015higgs], effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{b}(\boldsymbol{B})$ which will vary monotonically with the likelihood ratio.
+the generative model allows the treatment of the problem as signal (S) vs background (B) classification [@adam2015higgs], effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{B}(\boldsymbol{x})$ which will vary monotonically with the likelihood ratio.
-While this approach can be effective and increase the discovery sensitivity, simulations often depend on additional uncertain parameters that are not of immediate interest but have to be accounted for.
+While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples for the classifier often depend on additional uncertain parameters.
+These parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the data.
 Classification-based summary statistics cannot easily account for these effects, so the inference power is degraded when these additional parameters are taken into account.

 In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly